or

 We’re already exploring promising treatments – like the anti-inflammatory drug anakinra.
 It has potential to transform the way brain haemorrhages are treated, by reducing dangerous inflammation in the brain.
 But to get to that point, we need to carry out more research.

-By giving today, you'll help a talented PhD student join our team as a Doctoral Researcher.
+Thanks to 1,000 generous donors, we're now in a position to expand our stroke team with a new Doctoral Researcher.
 They’ll help us learn more about how brain haemorrhages affect the brain.
 And they’ll develop new approaches in the lab which we can test out in the clinic.